-CONTENT WARNING: THE VIDEO BELOW FEATURES EXTREMELY LOUD, NOISY PC SOUNDS, LIKELY DUE TO BAD EMULATION.
+CONTENT WARNING: THE VIDEO FEATURES EXTREMELY LOUD, NOISY PC SOUND, LIKELY DUE TO BAD EMULATION.
 MAKE SURE YOU TURN YOUR VOLUME DOWN (OR MUTE THE VIDEO) BEFORE PLAYING.
 I WILL NOT BE HELD RESPONSIBLE FOR BLOWN SPEAKERS OR DAMAGED EARDRUMS.

 So instead, I’ll play the “Talking” NES release.
 This, along with a Wheel of Fortune game featuring 8-bit Vanna White, were the first Gametek game show games on the NES not developed by Rare, so it’ll be an interesting experience compared to those.

 First off, no Alex Trebek.
 We wouldn’t see him until the SNES and Genesis era, so we’re stuck with a host that looks like a slimy used car salesman than a game show host.

 The contestant portraits aren’t any better, showing a bunch of cartoony goobers as our players.
 Granted, it’s better than the mutant David Letterman of the original NES Jeopardy!, or even mirror universe Jeopardy!
 Junior kid from the 25th Anniversary Edition, but they’re still bad even by NES standards.